Deterministic Algorithm and Faster Algorithm for Submodular Maximization subject to a Matroid Constraint: Introduction

-A previous version of this paper~\cite{buchbinder2024deterministic} used a slightly weaker version of Inequality~\eqref{ineq-localOPT1} in which the term $f(v \mid S \setminus \{v\})$ was replaced with $f(v \mid S)$.
-This weaker version was sufficient for getting the main results of this paper, but had the intuitive weakness that a set $S \in \cI$ obeying Inequality~\eqref{ineq-localOPT1} with respect to a linear function $f$ was not necessarily close to maximizing $f$ among all the sets of $\cI$.
-This weakness is important when one would like to maximize sums of linear and monotone submodular functions.
+A previous version of this paper~\cite{buchbinder2024deterministic} used a slightly weaker version of Proposition~\ref{prop:fast} in which the function $f$ was restricted to be non-negative and monotone, the term $f(v \mid S \setminus \{v\})$ in Inequality~\eqref{ineq-localOPT1} was replaced with $f(v \mid S)$ and the term $f(S_0)$ did not appear at all in Inequality~\eqref{ineq-localOPT1}.
+This weaker version was sufficient for getting the main results of this paper, but had two intuitive weaknesses: first, it applied only to a subset of all submodular function, and second, a set $S \in \cI$ obeying the old version of Inequality~\eqref{ineq-localOPT1} with respect to a linear function $f$ was not necessarily close to maximizing $f$ among all the sets of $\cI$.
+These weaknesses are important when one would like to maximize sums of linear and monotone submodular functions.
 Maximization of such sums can be used to maximize monotone submodular functions with bounded curvature~\cite{sviridenko2017optimal} and to capture soft constraints and regularizers in machine learning applications~\cite{harshaw2019submodular,kazemi2021regularized,nikolakaki2021efficient}.
 See Appendix~\ref{app:submodular_linear_sums} for more detail.

 Following this work, Buchbinder \& Feldman~\cite{buchbinder2024extending} developed a greedy-based \emph{deterministic} algorithm for maximizing general submodular functions subject to a matroid constraint.
 For the special case of monotone submodular functions, the algorithm of~\cite{buchbinder2024extending} recovers the optimal approximation guarantee of Theorem~\ref{thm:main}.
 Like our algorithm, the algorithm of~\cite{buchbinder2024extending} also has both deterministic and randomized versions.
 The deterministic version has a much larger query complexity compared to the query complexity stated in Theorem~\ref{thm:main} for the deterministic case.
 However, the randomized version of the algorithm of~\cite{buchbinder2024extending} has a query complexity of $\tilde{O}_\eps(n + r^{3/2})$, which is always at least as good as the query complexity our algorithm.